1gm/x/README.md

 # x

-Miscellaneous experiments I'm working on - they might not work!
+Miscellaneous experiments I'm working on - they probably don't work!